snoringninja/niftybot-discord/README.md

  * Code cleanup and class merging where applicable
  * Continuing documentation, both within the code and on the documentation site

-The bot will be constantly undergoing changes as I decide new little cogs to add.
+We're constantly working on the bot, which means cogs may come and go, or may undertake drastic overhauls.
 Wish to help out?
-Please check out the [issues](https://github.com/xNifty/niftybot-discord/issues) and submit a pull request with your changes!
+Please check out the [issues](https://github.com/snoringninja/niftybot-discord/issues) and submit a pull request with your changes!
 Wish to build a cog for the bot?
 Please do so, and submit a pull request!

 * The included niftybot.db has the tables needed to function